ian-derrington/general/gpt_info_and_links.md

 ### Fine Tuning using Distillation
 Train on model trains a new model on the output of a new model.
 - [Alpaca ](https://github.com/tatsu-lab/stanford_alpaca)

+### Adapter layers
+- [AdapterHub: A Framework for Adapting Transformers] (https://arxiv.org/pdf/2007.07779.pdf) - [Website](https://adapterhub.ml/)
+Adapters are efficient and performant layers that can optimize performance without needing to do inefficient fine-tuning.

 ### Prompt tuning
 Uses a layer to not change prompt but change the embedding of the prompts.
 - [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/abs/2104.08691)